HimanshuJaswal7/Automation/SECURITY.md

 * Creating derivative works based on this repository

 are **strictly prohibited without explicit written permission** from the repository owner.

+All code, documentation, diagrams, concepts, and materials contained in this repository are proprietary intellectual property of Himanshu Jaswal and the Automation Company.

+Unless explicitly stated otherwise and You are NOT permitted to :
+- Copy or reproduce the source code
+- Reuse repository structure or system design
+- Republish or redistribute repository content
+- Use the code for commercial or personal projects
+- Train AI models using this repository
+- Create derivative works based on this repository
+- This repository is provided strictly for informational and educational viewing purposes only.
+- Unauthorized use, duplication, or distribution of the materials in this repository may result in legal action.

 This repository is intended **for viewing and educational reference only**.